onflow/ccf/ccf_specs.md

 ### Deterministic CCF Encoding Requirements

-A CCF encoding is deterministic if it satisfies the "Deterministic CCF Encoding Requirements".
+A CCF encoding is deterministic if it satisfies the "Deterministic CCF Encoding Requirements."

-Encoders SHOULD emit CCF encodings that are deterministic.
+Encoders SHOULD emit deterministic CCF encodings.
 CCF-based protocols MUST specify when encoders are required to emit deterministic CCF encodings.
 For example:
 - a CCF-based protocol for encoding transaction arguments might want to specify that encoders MUST produce deterministic encodings of the values.
-- a CCF-based protocol for encoding unsorted fields might want to specify that encoders are not required to produce deterministic encodings of the values (if compatibility with legacy systems is higher priority than "Deterministic CCF Encoding Requirements").
+- a CCF-based protocol for encoding unsorted fields might want to specify that encoders are not required to produce deterministic encodings of the values (if compatibility with legacy systems is a higher priority than "Deterministic CCF Encoding Requirements").

 Decoders SHOULD check CCF encodings to determine whether they are deterministic encodings.
 CCF-based protocols MUST specify when decoders are required to check for deterministic encodings and how to handle nondeterministic encodings.